 - Your valid passport (Passport must be valid for at least 3 months)

-- Fingerprints form (provided by the Consular Section)
+- Fingerprints form

-You may collect a fingerprint form from the Consular Section prior to submitting your application, or you can request the form to be posted, provided you supply us with an A4 stamped addressed envelope, with a 1st class LARGE stamp.
+You should collect a fingerprint form from the Consular Section prior to submitting your application, or you can request the form to be posted, provided you supply us with an A4 stamped addressed envelope, with a 1st class LARGE stamp.

 Application for a Police Certificate must be submitted by the applicant in person at the Embassy of Japan in the UK.
 Your application will be forwarded to Japan and it will take approximately two months for processing.
 This document certifies whether the applicant has any criminal convictions in Japan and is written in Japanese, English, French, German and Spanish.

 In some cases submission of an apostille may be required by the requesting organisation in place of a fully legalized certificate, as facilitated by the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents (Hague Apostille Convention).
 Please confirm with the organisation requesting a Police Certificate whether you will require this in advance and be sure to inform us of this requirement when you apply.